sou3mar/devops-in-practice-workshop/instructions/11-continuous-delivery-gocd.md

-In Part 1, we will configure our material type to use a "Git" repository, point it to your Github repository URL and branch - in this case https://github.com/dtsato/devops-in-practice-workshop.git and `master`.
+In Part 1, we will configure our material type to use a "Git" repository, point it to your Github repository URL and branch - in this case https://github.com/dtsato/devops-in-practice-workshop.git and `devops-west-20`.
 You can test the connection is configured properly by clicking the "Test Connection" button.
 In Part 2, we will provide the name "PetClinic".